This post contains affiliate links.

 Alex Gassman

-Grandstand 31 at the Montreal Grand Prix provides spectators with a view of Turns 8 and 9 at Circuit Gilles Villeneuve.
-This is a fast but tricky right-left sequence that often sees drivers making mistakes.
+I sat in Grandstand 31 at the Montreal Grand Prix last year.
+The grandstand gives fans a view of Turns 8 and 9 at Circuit Gilles Villeneuve.
+This is a fast but tricky right-left chicane that often sees drivers making mistakes.

-The article provides a complete guide to this grandstand include examples of the view, a seating charts, tips on picking the best seats and ticket info.
+In this article I’ll provide my review of this stand, plus videos of the view from various seats, a seating chart, my tips on picking the best seats and ticket info.

 Contents